Expand vaccine rollout among young children to walk-in centres, government urged

 Yet children appear very willing to get vaccinated.
 A survey published by the ONS on Friday showed that around 70 per cent of adults in Great Britain with a child aged 12 to 15 in their household believe they are very or fairly likely to get the jab.

-Professor Fazel said that any lingering hesitancy among children will fade away as more come forward to receive their jab, persuading others who may have been unsure to follow suit.
+Professor Fazel said that any lingering hesitancy among children will fade away as more come forward to receive their jab, persuading others to follow suit.

 “What we know from the main rollout, as adults started to get vaccinated, the hesitancy reduced,” she said.
 “People were able to see the vaccines were safe, they knew others getting it, so their concerns were alleviated.
 My hunch is that the same process will happen with young children.”